cline/cline-issue-reporter/README.md

 ### `preview_cline_issue`

 Previews how an issue would look when reported to GitHub without actually submitting it.
+This should be in the autoApprove list by default

 **Parameters**: